 See the newest iteration of the concept design by clicking on the images below:

-The project is funded by the 2012 Clean and Safe Neighborhood Parks Bond and has a total budget of $3.6 Million.
+The Playground and Picnic Area Renovation project is funded by the 2012 Clean and Safe Neighborhood Parks Bond and has a total budget of $3.6 Million.
+The restroom project is also funded by the 2012 Parks Bond and has a total budget of $1.7 million.

 The San Francisco Recreation & Park Department is pleased to announce the McLaren Park Playground and Group Picnic Renovation Project, funded by the 2012 Clean and Safe Neighborhood Parks Bond.
 This project is part of the overall McLaren Park Planning Process.
 Additionally, the renovation of the children’s playground is part of Let’sPlaySF!
 Initiative, a partnership between the Recreation and Park Department and the San Francisco Parks Alliance, that seeks to inspire creativity and play throughout the City.
 In the coming years, 13 playgrounds prioritized for improvement by a citizen task force will be re-imagined and redesigned for this and future generations of San Francisco’s children.